 Ag Water Town Hall

-Harvest and Post Harvest Water enforcement discretion is ending for Large farms this year.
-CDA's Produce Safety Program held a Town Hall meeting to discuss what this rule change will means for Colorado's farmers.
+Harvest and Post Harvest Water enforcement discretion has ended for both large and small farms.
+CDA's Produce Safety Program held a Town Hall meeting to discuss what this rule change will mean for Colorado's farmers.

-View the recording of the Town Hall below or on the CDA YouTube channel.
+View the recording of the 2024 Town Hall below or on the CDA YouTube channel

 FSMA Final Rule on Produce Safety can be found here